sen0rxol0/pafe/README.md

 <details>
 <br/>
 AES-256-GCM (Advanced Encryption Standard in Galois/Counter Mode)<br/>
-Meaning the data is encrypted with a 256 bit key, generated for encryption using AES in GCM mode.
+Meaning the data is encrypted with a 256-bit key, generated for encryption using AES in GCM mode.
 <br/><br/>
 <a href="https://fr.wikipedia.org/wiki/PBKDF2">PBKDF2 (Password-Based Key Derivation Function 2)</a>
 <br/><br/>